phptuts/codingwithnoah/summer-camp/day-3/index.md

 ## Super Challenge

-Write some code that will slowly move the big ax hand up and down slowly.
+Write some code that will slowly move the big ax hand up and down slowly using one Arduino.

 ![challenge 2](/images/summer-camp/day-3/mini-golf/challenge-2.gif)